 This brings us to the next problem: taking care of these hundreds of people while they're still interested.
-For they all turn to you, personally, and there's just no way you would be physically able to give them all instructions on an one-to-one basis.
+They all will turn to you, personally, and there's just no way you will be physically able to give them all instructions on a one-to-one basis.